mumanchu/AS7331UVSensor/README.md

 ## Other Popular AS7331 Libraries

-For reference.
-I found only three official Arduino AS7331 libraries. \
+For reference, there are already three official Arduino AS7331 libraries.
+Now there are four :-)\
 https://github.com/sparkfun/SparkFun_AS7331_Arduino_Library \
 https://github.com/adafruit/Adafruit_AS7331 \
 https://github.com/RobTillaart/AS7331